sambacha/jsonlint/README.md

 * Can parse and skip JavaScript-style comments.
 * Can accept single quotes (apostrophes) as string delimiters.
 * Implements JavaScript modules using [UMD](https://github.com/umdjs/umd) to work everywhere.
+* Can use the native JSON parser to gain the best performance, while showing error messages pf the same quality.
 * Depends on up-to-date npm modules with no installation warnings.

 ## Command-line Interface